CC Program in Latin America

 Possible program-sponsored trips: Lençóis, Cachoeira, Rio de Janeiro in Brazil and Chetumal, Campeche and Chichén Itzá and Uxmal archeological sites and adjacent Maya communities in México.

-Application Deadlines & Process: Information sessions with course descriptions, deadlines, and interview information will be begin in Blocks 5, 2025.
-Interviews will begin in Block 6 on a rolling basis.
-Please contact Professor Naomi Wood with questions.
+Application Deadlines & Process: Information sessions with course descriptions, deadlines, and interview information will be February 19th and February 20th.
+Interviews will begin on March 1st on a rolling basis.
+Please contact Professor Naomi Wood with questions because its not too late to apply.

 Other questions?
 Please contact Prof. Wood, Program Director at nwood@coloradocollege.edu